 Available with Standard or Advanced license.

-In ArcGIS Pro, you can copy tables, feature classes, and views (hereafter referred to collectively as tables) from a database or geodatabase and paste them into another database or geodatabase.
+In ArcGIS Pro, you can copy tables, feature classes, and views (hereafter referred to collectively as tables) from a relational database or a geodatabase and paste them into another relational database or geodatabase.

 When you copy tables from one location and paste them into another, the data types used for the attributes in the tables may change.
 For example, if you copy a table from Microsoft SQL Server that has a UniqueIdentifier field and you paste it into a PostgreSQL database, the field in the table created in PostgreSQL will be a Varchar field.